Recommended vaccination schedule for cats

 For cats that do not go outside, cats not exposed to other cats, cats with low epidemiological risk exposure:

-Feline panleukopenia = Typhus (T) = Feline parvovirus (P or FPV)
+Feline panleukopenia = Feline parvovirus (P or FPV)

-Calicivirosis (C or FCV) = one of the valences included in Coryza
+Calicivirosis (C or FCV) = part of the cat flu complex

-Feline rhinotracheitis (R) = Feline herpes virus (FVH) = one of the valences included in Coryza
+Feline rhinotracheitis (R) = Feline herpes virus (FVH) = part of the cat flu complex

 Leukemia (FelV) (mainly for cats that go outside)